Learning Contracts and Internships

 All non-lecture undergraduate courses require that a learning contract be agreed to and signed by both the supervising faculty member and student and approved by the Director of Undergraduate Studies.
-The student and faculty member should work together to agree on the specifics of the course.
-Beginning with Fall 2018, the department is using the Online Learning Contract Manager (OLCM).
+Beginning with Fall 2018, the department is using the Online Learning Contract Manager (OLCM) to manage the approval process.
 More information about the OLCM can be found at the university site, which includes links to detailed instructions for both students and instructors.
-Before approving the contract, instructors need to fill in their section numbers.

-The completed contract needs to have final approval by the deadline set by the university (end of drop-add) for fall or spring semester and the first day of class for Summer Session X (the only choice for independent study courses in our department).
+The completed contract needs to have final approval by the deadline set by the university (end of drop-add) for fall or spring semester and the first day of class for Summer Session X (the only choice for learning contract courses in our department).
 Summer Session X is the same cost as either Summer Session I or II, but spans the complete 10 weeks: that is, it starts on the first day of the first summer session and ends on the last day of the second session.
 Once the contract has been approved, the student will be registered for the course.
 Students cannot self-enroll in any of these courses.

 The OLCM will collect the basic information about the contract and will manage the workflow of the process.
-Every contract, however, will require an uploaded syllabus.
 COMP 293 and 393 also require the internship/practicum site supervisor or client approval.
 The links below are to fillable pdf’s that need to be filled in and uploaded.
 All forms are to be filled in electronically (no handwriting) and we can now accept DIGITAL SIGNATURES.
-The forms can be signed with most pdf software.
+The forms can be signed with most PDF software.

 Faculty are limited to two (2) independent study projects in a semester, but a project may include multiple students.
 Separate learning contracts are to be submitted for each student and the other students working with this student are to be listed in the appropriate section of the form.